vncenturion/vncenturion/README.md

 # :construction_worker: Vinicius Centurion
 Hi, I'm Centurion.
-A civil engineer passionate about programming, automation, IoT.
+A civil/ohs/industrial engineer and attorney passionate about programming, automation, IoT.
 I'm always looking for new ways to make everyday activities easier for my co-workers, employees and suppliers.

 So I decided: I should get a Computer Science bachelor's degree and try to develop applications that make construction management tasks less time consuming and stressful.